ppy/osu-wiki/news/2026/2026-02-16-happy-chinese-new-year.md

 The time has come to reflect on the progress made over the past year.
 Throughout 2025, we've seen players continue to push their own limits and stay active in the competitive scene.

 To commemorate these efforts, we've put together a video featuring **China's Top 15 osu! players of 2025**.
 This ranking highlights the players who showed impressive consistency and made their mark on the scene — whether through dominant tournament performances or climbing the global leaderboards — over the last twelve months.
-We would also like to extend a special thank you to ::{ flag=CA }:: [Azer](https://osu.ppy.sh/users/2155578), ::{ flag=US }:: [decaten](https://osu.ppy.sh/users/5645231), and ::{ flag=GB }:: [Doomsday](https://osu.ppy.sh/users/18983) for joining us as guest commentators, lending their international perspectives to this celebration of local talent.
+We would also like to extend a special thank you to ::{ flag=CA }:: ::Azer::{ user-id=2155578 }, ::{ flag=US }:: ::decaten::{ user-id=5645231 }, and ::{ flag=GB }:: ::Doomsday::{ user-id=18983 } for joining us as guest commentators, lending their international perspectives to this celebration of local talent.

 <div align="center" class="osu-md__paragraph">
     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/TtqMuQKplzQ" frameborder="0" allowfullscreen></iframe>